demassimo/DIscord_music_bot/README.md

    ```bash
    pip install nextcord yt-dlp spotdl
    ```
+   The bot also requires `ffmpeg` and `espeak` installed on the system.
 2. Set the `DISCORD_TOKEN` environment variable with your bot token.
 3. Ensure `ffmpeg` is installed and in your PATH.
 4. Run the bot: